galopago/misistemita/c-breakouts/c10/README.md

-# Breakout for I2C 0.96" OLED Display, 4 holes 10.16 mm spaced, for mounting onto the backplate.
+# Breakout for I2C 0.96" OLED Display, 6 holes 10.16 mm spaced, for mounting onto the backplate.

-Breakout for I2C 0.96" OLED Display, 4 holes 10.16 mm spaced, for mounting onto the backplate.
-Also usable for other I2C 4 pin modules
+Breakout for I2C 0.96" OLED Display, 6 holes 10.16 mm spaced, for mounting onto the backplate.
+Also suitable for other I2C 4-pin modules.

 Bare single PCB                              |Panelized PCB                              |
 ---------------------------------------------|-------------------------------------------|